Custom Restraint Links

 Rod

-Fictitious restraints are not input by the user but rather set automatically to account for the pendulum effect (additional horizontal reactions Fd, occurring with hanger deflection from vertical position by a certain angle α).
-If reactions equal hanger force projections on the horizontal plane, Fd=RSin(α) and seek to return it to vertical position.
-Since α is a small angle, it can be considered that Sin(α)=Δ/L, and therefore Fd=RΔ/L. Rod length L is input by the user, while displacement Δ is calculated.
+Rod restraints are automatically applied to account for the pendulum effect (additional horizontal reactions Fd, occurring when hangers deflect from vertical by angle α).
+These reactions equal hanger force projections on the horizontal plane, Fd=R∙Sin(α) and tend to restore vertical alignment.
+For small angles α, Sin(α)=Δ/L, so Fd=R∙Δ/L. Rod length L is user-defined, while displacement Δ is calculated.

-Two perpendicular linear fictitious restraints FX and FY in the horizontal plane are always inserted (fig. 10.b).
-The lateral component of the horizontal hanger reaction Ffict is calculated as a geometric sum of all restraint reaction.
+Two perpendicular linear rod restraints FX and FY in the horizontal plane are always applied (Fig. 10b).
+The total horizontal hanger reaction Ffict is calculated as the geometric sum of all rod restraint reactions.

 Fig. 10